levin-riegner/flutter-template/README.md

 4. Confirm that all tests from the **test workflow** are passing (there will be a green checkmark next to the commits).
 5. Request someone else to `review` the Pull Request.
 6. Once approved, merge the PR with a `merge commit`.

+## Changing the flutter sdk
+To set a different flutter version for the project, run `fvm use x.y.z`.

 ## Apple Signing
 - Retrieve the Apple Signing Certificates *inside the ios folder* using the shared team login credentials: